PEOPLE

 I joined the Department as a Lecturer in May 2018, after having spent almost 8 years in a small bubble called Cambridge, where I was a fellow of Clare College, conducted postdoctoral work at the Department of Engineering, and obtained my PhD at the Department of Zoology.
 My first degree is in Biomimetics (I kid you not), and comes from the City University of Applied Sciences in Bremen,

 I consider myself lucky to work in my dream job, with a group of wonderful and inspiring people.
-My research themes all have in common that… the principal underlying question can be explained to a 7-year old!
-Questions that interest me lie exclusively at the intersection between physics, engineering and biology, with the occasional leaning to one side or another.
-Broadly speaking, I use methodological approaches from physical sciences and engineering to study questions of relevance in biology.
+Our research themes all have in common that… the principal underlying question can be explained to a 7-year old!
+Questions that interest us lie exclusively at the intersection between physics, engineering and biology, with the occasional leaning to one side or another.
+Broadly speaking, we use methodological approaches from physical sciences and engineering to study questions of relevance in biology.

-It is important to me that my group’s research holds up to the highest standards, but does so in a friendly, collaborative and supportive way.
+It is important to me that our research holds up to the highest standards, but does so in a friendly, collaborative and supportive way.
 We work together, not only in our group, but in our Department, the College, and in an international community.
-I firmly believe that science should be open, and my group hence makes an effort to make the results of our work available to whoever might be interested or benefit from them.
+I firmly believe that science should be open, and, as a team, we hence makes an effort to make the results of our work available to whoever might be interested or benefit from them.

 Fabian Plum